List of Victory ships (C): Colby Victory

 was a troop transport built by California Shipbuilding Corporation.
 Her keel was laid on 19 December 1944.
 She was launched on 13 February 1945 and delivered on 12 March.
 Built for the WSA, she was operated under the management of United States Line.
 Sold in 1947 to Holland-Amerika Lijn and renamed Axeldijk.
 Renamed Axeldyk in 1954.
 Sold in 1963 to International Union Marine Corp., Monrovia and renamed Monique.
 Sold in 1965 to Pacific Coast Shipping Co., Monrovia.
 She was scrapped at Kaohsiung in February 1971.

 Colgate Victory

 was built by Oregon Shipbuilding Corporation.
 Her keel was laid on 9 January 1945.
 She was launched on 20 February and delivered on 31 March.
 Built for the WSA, she was operated under the management of Pacific-Atlantic Steamship Company.
 Sold in 1948 to Pacific Transport Lines, San Francisco and renamed Hong Kong Transport.
 Renamed Illinois in 1957.
 Sold in 1958 to States Steamship Co.
-To the United Stated Department of Commerce in 1961 and laid up.
+To the United States Department of Commerce in 1961 and laid up.
 Sold in 1962 to West Coast Steamship Co., Portland, Oregon and renamed Oregon Victory.
 Sold in 1964 to Saxis Steamship Co., Wilmington, Delaware and renamed Ridgefield Victory.
 Sold in 1966 to Standard Steamship Co., Wilmington, Delaware.
 To the United States Maritime Administration in 1968 and laid up.She was scrapped at Bilbao, Spain in January 1969.